-A cluster computing software stack is comprised of:
+A cluster computing software stack consists of the following:

 The following sections discuss system-management software and schedulers.

-If you use other configuration management systems to manage your HPC clusters, such as Chef, Puppet, or Terraform, you can leverage those investments as you migrate to Google Cloud by using the available tools and plugins.
+There are many ways to approach cluster configuration.
+Commonly used HPC tools can usually be employed on Google Cloud without much modification.
+If you use configuration management systems to manage your HPC clusters, such as Chef, Puppet, or Terraform, you can leverage those investments as you migrate to Google Cloud by using the available tools and plugins.

 After the cluster is operational, the software that manages the task execution and node allocation is called a job scheduler (sometimes called a workload manager or queue manager).
-Often, a cluster manager comes with a built-in job scheduler.
-Job schedulers provide a variety of capabilities to help manage jobs and tasks, such as:
+Often, a job scheduler comes with a built-in cluster manager.
+Job schedulers provide various capabilities to help manage jobs and tasks, such as the following:

-- Support for job priorities across users and groups, which helps provide policy-based job scheduling.
+- Support for job priorities across users and groups, which helps to provide policy-based job scheduling.

 - Consideration of task dependencies and resource needs for task allocation.